 - their customers will demand new business models

 - new technologies would enable new types of valuable business, e.g. IoT enabling outcome-based services

 The good thing: to digitally connect equipment no longer requires home-grown solutions and is no longer limited to collecting and analyzing limited data volumes.
 Standard solutions such as SAP’s Predictive Maintenance & Service and other SAP IoT solutions are not just capable to collect and analyze high volumes of data, they are also integrated into SAP’s core transactional systems for fully automated end-to-end processes and provide valuable capabilities such as predictive analytics with nice visualizations.

-Digitize your customer experience with SAP!
+Digitalize your customer experience with SAP!
 SAP provides a single platform that brings together marketing, sales, services, and commerce to ensure seamless digitization of the entire customer experience.
-SAP Customer Engagement and Commerce powered by The HANA Cloud Platform enables a 360-degree view of your customer, real-time interaction and sophisticated predictive analytics, fully integrated into the core transactional system.
-SAP provides valuable solutions supporting the digital transformation through new business models such as equipment-as-a-service: SAP Cloud for Customer, SAP Predictive Maintenance & Service, SAP HANA Cloud Platform IoT Edition, SAP hybris Billing and more to come.
+SAP Customer Engagement and Commerce powered by The SAP Cloud Platform enables a 360-degree view of your customer, real-time interaction and sophisticated predictive analytics, fully integrated into the core transactional system.
+SAP provides valuable solutions supporting the digital transformation through new business models such as equipment-as-a-service: SAP Hybris Sales Cloud, SAP Hybris Service Cloud, SAP Leonardo, SAP Cloud Platform IoT Edition, SAP Hybris Revenue Cloud and more to come.
 For more information check out the SAP Solution Explorer.